Ewa6/quoteable-service/docs/tutorials/update-email-mobile.md

 }
 ```

-## Error Handling
+## Error handling

 If you encounter errors, here are some common issues and their solutions:

-- `404 Not Found`: Check that you're using the correct subscriber id.
+- `404 Not Found`: Check that you're using the correct subscriber ID.
-- `400 Bad Request`: Ensure your JSON is correctly formatted and contains valid data.
+- `400 Bad Request`: Make sure your JSON is correctly formatted.
-- `401 Unauthorized`: Verify that you're including the correct authentication headers.

-## What's Next?
+## What's next?

 Now that you've learned how to update a subscriber's contact information, you can:

-- Update other subscriber details like name or quote preferences.
+- Update other subscriber details, such as name or quote preferences.
 - Retrieve the updated subscriber information to confirm changes.
 - Use this method to build a user profile update feature in your application.